 Larry and his Blue Tick Healer, and best friend, Clyde (Australian Cattle Dog) are life-long residents of Little Rock.
 Larry found Clyde on the streets back in 2008.
 Clyde is about seven years old.
 Larry works as a capital budget analyst for Verizon Wireless and Clyde’s occupation is guarding the home front and keeping an eye on things in general.
 In addition to supervising Larry, Clyde watches over an elderly cat Larry has and a rabbit Larry somehow inherited from his daughters.
 Larry’s daughters are teenagers living in VA – one is set to enter college this fall and the other is a junior in high school.

-I love the ABLE Paws’ mission and the joy this program provides to people.
+I love the Pet Partners of Central Arkansas’ mission and the joy this program provides to people.
 I can only imagine myself in others’ shoes to truly understand the happiness it must bring people in need of a visit from a four legged friend.
 Clyde and I have made a few visits, and in doing so, determined our best fit is places with a one or two on one resident to pet ratio.
 He has a sense for people in need of some picking up.
 I know he’s always there to do that for me.
 Call me strange, but Clyde has so many qualities we seek in people, not just a pet: devotion, loyalty, obedience and empathy to name just a few.”